p2irc/lsplab/README.md

 `not_before` - (datetime, optional) Don't include any samples with a timestamp before this point.

 `prefix` - (string, optional) Only include samples with filenames beginning with this string.

+`stack` - (boolean, optional) Take all of the n images for a particular timepoint and stack them depth-wise into a single n-channel image.

+`treatments` (dictionary, optional) Specifies how the treatment is coded as a code-boolean pair where `1` is treatment and `0` is control.
+Default is `{'AA': '0', 'AB': '1'}`

 ## Options